DUNE-DAQ/daq-buildtools/docs/README.md

 Each work area is based on a DUNE DAQ software release, which defines what external and DUNE DAQ packages the code you develop in a work area are built against.
 Releases come in four categories:
 * **Nightly Releases**: packages in nightly releases are built each night using the heads of their `develop` and `production/v4` branches.
 Depending on whether it's the far detector stack or the near detector stack, and whether it's a develop or production build, these are generally labeled either as `NFD_<branch>_<YY><MM><DD>_<OS>` (far detector) or `NND_<branch>_<YY><MM><DD>_<OS>` (near detector).
 E.g. `NFD_DEV_240213_A9` is the AL9 nightly develop build for the far detector on February 13th, 2024, while `NFD_PROD4_240213_C8` is the CentOS nightly production build for the far detector on the same date.
 Note that, prior to February 13th, 2024, the labeling convention is `NFD<YY>-<MM>-<DD>` for the far detector stack and `NND<YY>-<MM>-<DD>` for the near detector stack.
-* **Frozen Releases**: a frozen release typically comes out every couple of months, and only after extensive testing supervised by a Release Coordinator.
+* **Stable Releases**: a stable release typically comes out every couple of months, and only after extensive testing supervised by a Release Coordinator.
 Depending on whether it's the far detector stack or the near detector stack, labeled as `fddaq-vX.Y.X` or `nddaq-vX.Y.Z`.
-* **Candidate Releases**: a type of release meant specifically for frozen release testing.
+* **Candidate Releases**: a type of release meant specifically for stable release testing.
 Generally labeled as `fddaq-vX.Y.Z-rc<candidate iteration>-<OS>` or `nddaq-vX.Y.Z-rc<candidate iteration>-<OS>`.
 For example, `fddaq-v4.3.0-rc2-a9` is the second release candidate for the AL9 build of `fddaq-v4.3.0`.
 Note that, prior to February 13th, 2024, the labeling convention is `fddaq-vX.Y.Z-c<candidate iteration>`

 The majority of work areas are set up to build against the most recent nightly release.
 To do so, run:
 ```sh